 Above: Canola Skies / Below: Canola Road (Prince Edward Island)

-Lowe is a photo artist who does editorial for the media and also shoots stock photographs (see that work here).
+Lowe is a photo artist who does editorial for the media and also shoots stock photographs.
 A great site to view all his works, here.
 On Facebook, here.
 Learn more about Canola, here.

 Definitely uplifting images.
 The bright intense colors wake me up to a better day, after seeing the dank grey out of my window!
 Thank you for this timely post Boomer!